jverzani/SymPyCore.jl/docs/src/introduction.md

 The former much more succinct, but the latter pattern of use when the number of terms is a variable.

-The `@syms` macro is recommended, and will be modeled in the following, as it makes the specification of assumptions and symbolic functions more natural.
+The `@syms` macro is recommended, and will be modeled in the following, as it makes the specification of assumptions, collections of indexed variables,  and symbolic functions more natural.

 ### Assumptions

-Finally, there is the `symbols` constructor for producing symbolic objects.
+In `Python`'s SymPy documentation the `symbols` constructor is suggested as idiomatic for producing symbolic objects.
+This function can similarly be used within `Julia`.
 With `symbols` (and with `@syms`) it is possible to pass assumptions onto the variables.
 A list of possible assumptions is [here](http://docs.sympy.org/dev/modules/core.html#module-sympy.core.assumptions).
 Some examples are: